-George L. Thomas was the only son of Mr. and Mrs. Roy Thomas, who lived in Cochranville, Pennsylvania.
+George L. Thomas was born on August 31, 1922 to Mr. and Mrs. Roy Thomas of Cochranville, Pennsylvania.

 George entered the Army Air Corps on January 9th, 1943.
 He received basic training at New Cumberland, and at Miami Beach, Florida.
 George then was sent to Keesler Field, Mississippi, in February for a course in aircraft mechanics, graduating in July with a promotion to the rank of Private First Class.
 In August he was sent to study at the Ford bomber plant at Willow Run, in Ypsilanti, Michigan.
 After completion of his course, George was promoted to Corporal.